huixianglim/ProjectPFD/README.md

 - Section within the homepage for logged in users that contains reminders for their latest actions

+7. Screen Reader -> Reads out content on the pages
+-  Selected content on pages would be read out

+8. Command list -> Draggable command list
+-  Draggable popup that displays the list of commands the gesture recognition can carry out

+9. Multilingual Edit -> Updates the page to a certain language
+-  Select a language and afterwards, the website's content will be updated accordingly

+10. Feedback
+-  Allow users to upload and view feedbacks

+11. Media Queries
+-  Interface to cater for mobile views

+12. Searchable nav-bar popup
+- Allow users to search for pages in an easily accessible popup

 ## Dependencies

 > - Mediapipe